 There was a time in American history when big-Pharma did not have such an influence on doctors, pharmacists, or medicine.
 During this time, pharmacists actually prepared medicinal plants for people in need to treatment.

-This recently uncovered map was printed by the National Wholesale Druggists’ Association over 80 years ago.
+This recently uncovered medicinal plant map was printed by the National Wholesale Druggists’ Association over 80 years ago.
 It was intended to boost the image of the profession during a promotional campaign called Pharmacy Week.

-The map shows which medicinal herbs grow in which state (or as they grew in 1932).
+The medicinal map shows which herbs grow in which state (or as they grew in 1932).
 It also lists the medicinal uses of each plant.

 In the late 1930s and through the 1940s, a rise in synthetically produced and mass marketed drugs began to hit the market.
 This marked a transition from pharmacists physically preparing medicines to pharmacists counting out pre-made medicines.